BitcoinDeveloperNetwork/tutorials/money_as_a_content_type/index.md

 > noun
 > an information system on the Internet which allows documents to be connected to other documents by hypertext links, enabling the user to search for information by moving from one document to another.

+For the purpose of this tutorial, we will be thinking of **Bitcoin** the network as our internet, and **bitcoin** the unit as our content for the word wide web.

+## Before we get started

+You will need access to a bitcoin node.
+We suggest executing against a node configured in `regtest` mode so that we can have the freedom of playing with various scenarios without loosing real money.
+You can however execute these against either the `testnet` or `mainnet` configurations.

+> **Note:**
+> If you don't currently have access to a bitcoin development environment set up, dont' worry, we have your back!
+We've setup a web based mechanism which provisions your very own private session that includes these tools and comes preconfigured with a bitcoin node in `regtest` mode. https://bitcoindev.network/bitcoin-cli-sandbox/
+> Alternatively, we have also provided a simple docker container configured in `regtest` mode that you can install for testing purposes.
+> ```console
+> gr0kchain:~ $ docker volume create --name=bitcoind-data
+> gr0kchain:~ $ docker run -v bitcoind-data:/bitcoin --name=bitcoind-node -d \
+>      -p 18444:18444 \
+>      -p 127.0.0.1:18332:18332 \
+>      bitcoindevelopernetwork/bitcoind-regtest
+> ```

 ## Let's get started

 So let's explore what it means to think of money as a content type on the web.

-Some primitives we have in bitcoin include Transactions, Blocks and Addresses, which might suggest that the following extensions of the HTTP protocol be considered.
+Some primitives we have in bitcoin include Transactions, Blocks and Addresses, which might suggest that the following additional content types for the HTTP protocol be considered.

-`Content-Type: transaction/bitcoin`
+`Content-Type: bitcoin/transaction`
-`Content-Type: block/bitcoin`
+`Content-Type: bitcoin/block`
-`Content-Type: address/bitcoin`
+`Content-Type: bitcoin/address`

+> **Edit**
+> Thanks for a recommendation from [macterra](github.com/macterra) to swap our MIME type from primitive/category to category/primitive.
+So instead we might consider `bitcoin/address`, `bitcoin/transaction` and `bitcoin/block`.

+We can also implement actions for GET or POST on addresses, which might relate to getting a new address, or posting a transaction to one.

 So let's see how this might work.